 Berlin Tegel Airport is an airport that a big capital does not deserve.
-It is clearly an out-dated airport and worse, this airport is running out of its capacity.
-It was planned to be closed a long time ago which to be replaced by the new Berlin-Brandenburg Airport.
+It is an outdated airport and worse, this airport is running out of its capacity.
+It was planned to be closed a long time ago and is to be replaced by the new Berlin-Brandenburg Airport.
 Unfortunately, the construction work of the new airport faced big difficulties.
 Thus, Berlin-Brandenburg Airport remains nonoperational up to this date.
-A good news just came last year in December with officials saying that finally Berlin Brandenburg Willy Brandt Airport would replace the city's Tegel airport as the international hub.
+A piece of good news just came last year in December with officials saying that finally, Berlin Brandenburg Willy Brandt Airport would replace the city's Tegel airport as the international hub.
 Berlin-Brandenburg Airport will be open to the public on October 31, 2020.

 The main terminal, Terminal A of Berlin-Tegel Airport is somehow difficult to navigate and sometimes even finding the exit door proves to be a tough task for many passengers connecting here.
-The terminal has not much capacity and that is why the airport has been extended with terminals C and D. There used to be business lounges only in the Terminal A but luckily a lounge has been opened at the Terminal C. The Terminal C is the home of many traditional and low-cost airlines so it is likely that you will be departing from this terminal.
+The terminal has not much capacity and that is why the airport has been extended with terminals C and D. There used to be business lounges only in Terminal A but luckily a lounge has been opened at Terminal C. Terminal C is the home of many traditional and low-cost airlines so it is likely that you will be departing from this terminal.

 Terminal C of Berlin Tegel Aiport is one of the worse airports in Europe.
-Nothing to appreciate in terms of design as it is comparable to a big storage hall and now called as an airport terminal.
-Luckily, it is easier to navigate there than in the Terminal A. Spending a long layover in the Terminal C of Berlin-Tegel Airport would become really unpleasant without its lounge, C-Lounge.
+Nothing to appreciate in terms of design as it is comparable to a big storage hall and is now called an airport terminal.
+Luckily, it is easier to navigate there than in the Terminal A. Spending a long layover in the Terminal C of Berlin-Tegel Airport would become unpleasant without its lounge, C-Lounge.

 C-Lounge: The Lounge in Terminal C